adamt-eng/remote-shutdown-csharp/README.md

   sc start "Remote Shutdown"
   ```

-> ℹ️ You could also use the Python version, which automatically runs the script at startup: [remote-shutdown-csharp -py](https://github.com/adamt-eng/remote-shutdown-csharp -py)!
+> ℹ️ You could also use the Python version, which automatically runs the script at startup: [remote-shutdown-py](https://github.com/adamt-eng/remote-shutdown-py)!

 ## Usage
 1. To initiate a remote shutdown, append `parameters?shutdown=true&token=<your-token>` to the URL that the application says it's listenting to requests at.